michaelboyles/redcr/README.md

 });
 ```

-These mutable operations will be automatically replaced with their immutable counterparts when the code is compiled to JavaScript:
+will be automatically converted to something like this (the exact output depends on what ES version you're targeting) when the code is
+compiled to JavaScript:

 ```typescript
 const myReducer = (state) => {